FloRide1/piscine_chlorine_test/README.md

 ```

 ### Please respect the format
-This is just a student base project for making testing faster (by sharing test-suite among them)
+This is just a student base project for making testing faster

 ### Coding Style
 The coding style is not mandatory on this project ;)